 When the system powers on, the POST code indicator should cycle through several different codes before booting.
 However, if the boot process does not complete, you should look at the LED indicator, as it will give you diagnostic information.
 When a POST code indicator cycles through codes and stops at a specific code, this is an indication that initialization of a specific component or process on the board failed.
-If you power on the board and it goes directly to "C," and nothing else, that is an indication of a CPU-related issue.
-If the board cannot detect the CPU in the socket, the POST code display will display a "C", as well.
+If you power on the board and it goes directly to "00," and nothing else, that is an indication of a CPU-related issue.
+If the board cannot detect the CPU in the socket, the POST code display will display a "00", as well.
 It is not likely a faulty CPU, although it is possible; instead, it is most likely a CPU power issue.
-To the right of the CPU socket, there are are two 8-pin power connectors (outlined in RED in the image to the right).
-These connectors are the main power for the CPU, and without power from the PSU the system cannot fully power on and initialize.
-Depending on your motherboard, you may have one or two of these connectors; at least one must be plugged in.
-Both of these connectors are equivalent.
+To the right of the CPU socket, there are four 8-pin power connectors (outlined in BLUE in the image to the right).
+These connectors are the main power for the CPU, and without power from the PSU the system cannot fully power on and initialize; at least two must be plugged in.
+All of these connectors are equivalent.

-Make sure the plug is fully-seated and also make sure that the tab on the socket and the release on the power connector are on the same side (see the box in RED on the second picture for the tab on the EPS connector).
-If the connectors do not line up, then you have plugged in a PCIe 8-pin into the EPS connector, which may cause irreparable damage to the motherboard or the CPU.
-For the Z399 DARK, attempting to plug in an 8-pin PCIe plug will likely damage the motherboard's PCB due to the right-angle connectors.
+Make sure the plug is fully-seated and also make sure that the tab on the socket and the release on the power connector are on the same side (see the box in BLUE on the second picture for the

+For the SR-3 DARK, attempting to plug in an 8-pin PCIe plug will likely damage the motherboard's PCB due to the right-angle connectors.

-seated on the PSU side as well.
+If the PSU is modular, make sure the cable is fully-seated on the PSU side, as well.
 Also, only use cables from your PSU manufacturer for your specific PSU, because using a cable designed for a different PSU may have catastrophic effects.
 Finally, ensure that the cable on the PSU side is plugged into the connector for the CPU, typically labelled "CPU" or "EPS," but consult your power supply manual for the correct plug.